Azure-Samples/java-migration-copilot-samples/asset-manager/README.md

 ### Migrate to Azure Database for PostgreSQL Flexible Server using Predefined Tasks

-1. After clicking the **Run Task** button in the Solution Report, Copilot Chat panel will be opened with Agent Mode.
+1. After clicking the **Run Task** button in the Assessment Report, Copilot Chat panel will be opened with Agent Mode.
 1. The Copilot Agent will firstly analyze the project and generate a migration plan.
 1. After the plan is generated, Copilot chat will stop with two generated files: **plan.md** and **progress.md**.
 Please manually input "Continue" or "Proceed" in the chat to confirm the plan and proceed its following actions to execute the plan.
 1. When the code is migrated, the extension will prepare the **CVE Validation and Fixing** process.
 Click **Allow** to proceed.